Scott Cunningham: Early life

-Scott Cunningham was born at the William Beaumont Hospital in Royal Oak, Michigan, USA, the second son of Chester Grant Cunningham and Rose Marie Wilhoit Cunningham.
+Scott Cunningham was born at the William Beaumont Hospital in Royal Oak, Michigan, USA, the second son of prolific author Chester Grant "Chet" Cunningham and Rose Marie Wilhoit Cunningham.
 The family moved to San Diego, California in the fall of 1959 due to Rose Marie's health problems.
 The doctors in Royal Oak declared the mild climate in San Diego ideal for her.
 Outside of many trips to Hawaii, Cunningham lived in San Diego all his life.

 Cunningham had one older brother, Greg, and a younger sister, Christine.
 Scott was openly gay for much of his life.

 He studied creative writing at San Diego State University, where he enrolled in 1978.
 After two years in the program, however, he had more published works than several of his professors and dropped out of the university to write full-time.
-During this period he had as a roommate, magical author Donald Michael Kraig and often socialized with witchcraft author Raymond Buckland, who was also living in San Diego at the time.
+In the early 1980s Cunningham wrote "more than a dozen novels in various genres from adventure to horror", using pseudonyms, such as "Cathy Cunningham" or "Dirk Fletcher", for his novels.
+During this period he had as a roommate, magical writer Donald Michael Kraig and often socialized with Neopagan witchcraft writer Raymond Buckland, who was also living in San Diego at the time.

 Wicca

 In 1980, Cunningham began initiate training under Raven Grimassi and remained as a first-degree initiate until 1982 when he left the tradition to pursue a solo practice of witchcraft.

-Cunningham practiced a fairly basic interpretation of Wicca, often worshiping alone, though his book series for solitaries describes several instances in which he worshiped with friends and teachers.

-He also believed that Wicca, which had been a closed tradition since the 1950s, should become more open to newcomers.

-Cunningham was also drawn to Huna and a range of new age movements and concepts that influenced and colored his spirituality.